How would your nonprofit respond to a cyber incident? How should you create a nonprofit incident response plan?

 Ready to reduce cybersecurity risk for your nonprofit?

 Creating and maintaining an effective incident response plan can reduce the amount of cybersecurity risk your nonprofit faces.
-If you want to take the next step toward better cybersecurity, get in touch with us.
+If you want to take the next step toward better cybersecurity, and create a nonprofit incident response plan, get in touch with us.

 At Community IT Innovators, we’ve found that many nonprofit organizations deal with more cybersecurity risks than they should have to after settling for low-cost IT support options they believe will provide them with the right value.